peritext/peritext/specification/sections/doc-tech.md

 # Requirements

-Modularity of the data parsing model and data access :
+Modularity of the data parsing model and data access:

 * modulo is purposed to be source-agnostic, and not indispensable for source reviewing (data should be easily readable without using modulo)
 * data access, data management and data processing should be separated